**process z7p#

 mises=sigma.mises(); // compute von Mises equivalent stress

-ape[i].idata(j).out[0]=mises; // fill output value with the mises
+ape[i].idata(j).out[0]=mises; // fill output with mises value

 if(mises<min_mises) min_mises=mises;